 Iranian food contains the most perfect ingredients in the world.
-Iranian stews and soups show that the Iranian women have exact information about food ingredients and how to combine them to produce the most nutritious effect and flavor.
+Iranian stews and soups show that Iranian women have exact information about food ingredients and how to combine them to produce the most nutritious effect and flavor.
 Cereals, vegetables, and herbal and animal proteins exist in nearly all Iranian foods.
 One of the privileges of Iranian cuisine is an effort to cook the most delicious food.
-All cultures look at food as a means to respond to human physical needs and to make people enjoy it, but the importance of Iranian food (or countries with warmer climate) lies in the fact that their dishes are more diverse and palatable.
+All cultures look at food as a means to respond to human physical needs and to make people enjoy it, but the importance of Iranian food (or countries with warmer climates) lies in the fact that their dishes are more diverse and palatable.

 These soups are made of different vegetables, cereals, meats, barley or vermicelli, and water.
 Although they look simple it needs much skill to cook such foods and produce the desired flavor.

-As a result the soups are often cooked by old and experienced Iranian women.
-The most popular foods served in homes and restaurants are Chelo kabab-e barg (steamed rice and lump meat) or Chelo kabab-e koobideh (rice and minced meat) mixed with butter.
+As a result, the soups are often cooked by old and experienced Iranian women.
+The most popular foods served in homes and restaurants are Chelo Kabab-e Barg (steamed rice and lump meat) or Chelo Kabab-e Koobideh (rice and minced meat) mixed with butter.
 To both these dishes butter, porphyry and onion is added.

-Iranian stews consist of vegetable stew, meat and cereal stews popularly known as ghormesabzi, or meat mixed with pea and roasted potato known as gheimeh and fesenjoon (walnut seed and pomegranate ketchup mixed with meat).
+Iranian stews consist of vegetable stew, meat, and cereal stews popularly known as Ghormesabzi, or meat mixed with pea and roasted potato known as gheimeh and Fesenjoon (walnut seed and pomegranate ketchup mixed with meat).
 Tehran food and beverage